Where to Find Free Packing and Moving Boxes

 If they don’t have any at the moment, ask what day they usually receive inventory.
 This will give you an idea of when to come back.
 You can always call the store on the day that they receive a new shipment and ask the manager to set aside used boxes for you.

 If they do have free boxes for you, make sure to pick them up immediately.
 If you can’t go right away, set up a time that you can drop by and adhere to it.
 Remember: The stores are doing you a big favor, so try to get the free boxes off their hands as soon as possible.

 - Big box stores, like Sam’s Club and Costco

 These stores usually have ample amounts of packaging boxes that they’ve received their shipment in and are usually willing to give the packing boxes away for free.
 Just don’t forget to check the condition of the free boxes!

 Check Out Your Local Recycling Plant for Free Boxes

 Before going to the recycling plant, check the hours online.
 Depending on where it is, you may need an employee’s permission to enter the facility gates or take anything.
 If you call ahead, you may be able to take home boxes that day.

 Depending on your city and state, you may have a local recycling drop-off point.
 This is similar to the plant, except the recycling undergoes no changes and the drop off location and this area is less formal.
-Often times, as long as there is not a “no trespassing” sign, you can pick up whatever someone else has dropped off.
+Often times, as long as there is not a “no trespassing” sign, you can pick up your free boxes for moving whenever someone else has dropped them off.

-If your search for free moving and packing boxes comes up short or you need to run last-minute to a store, there are places to find moving boxes for cheap.
+There are places where you can buy boxes cheap.
+If your search for free moving and packing boxes comes up short or you need to run last-minute to a store, there are places to buy moving boxes for cheap.
 These boxes will have the benefit of being brand new, so you won’t have to worry about their condition.